imliuyzh/AntCatalog/README.md

 #### Deploy with GitHub Actions
 1. Go to the configuration page of the instance
-   + Under `Application settings`, add two new entries, `SCM_DO_BUILD_DURING_DEPLOYMENT` and `WEBSITE_WEBDEPLOY_USE_SCM`, to application setting and set both to true
+   + Under `Application settings`, add `WEBSITE_WEBDEPLOY_USE_SCM` to application setting and set it to true
    + Under `General settings`, set the startup command to `npm run start:azure`, disable FTP state, set HTTP version to 2.0 with TLS version 1.2, turn off ARR affinity, and enable HTTPS Only
-2. Generate a publish profile and use it to create a GitHub secret by following the sections "Generate deployment credentials" and "Configure the GitHub secret" in [this link](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions).
+2. Create a GitHub secret using a publish profile by following the sections "Generate deployment credentials" and "Configure the GitHub secret" in [this link](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions)
+3. Change the value of `AZURE_WEBAPP_NAME` in `/github/workflows/linux-nodejs-antcatalog-on-azure.yml` to the value of your instance
-3. The application should be deployed when a new commit is pushed to the main branch.
+4. The application should be deployed whenever a new commit is pushed to the main branch
+   + You can run the deployment workflow manually by following [this link](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow)

 #### Deploy with Visual Studio Code
 Please ensure the Azure App Service extension is installed.